-These Keto Blueberry Muffins are so fluffy and moist.
+These Keto Blueberry Muffins contain almond and coconut flour, and are so fluffy and moist.
 They make the perfect on-the-go breakfast or snack for anyone watching their carb intake.

 It’s so great to know that you can still enjoy delicious treats like blueberry muffins while on a low-carb diet.
 These muffins are so good that I can’t see ever making muffins with regular flour again.

-Made with both almond flour and coconut flour, these muffins have a fluffy and moist interior that has a great texture, so the mouthfeel is just as you expect it to be.
+Made with both almond flour and coconut flour, these muffins have a fluffy and moist interior that has a great texture, so the mouth feel is just as you expect it to be.
 The addition of blueberries make these muffins extra tasty.
+These keto cinnamon muffins use the same combination for flour and taste great.

 What Flour to Use